 (6) Partnership deed in case of a firm

 This section is about how much you need to pay to get registered in the GST regime.
-The Government GST site provides a self-registration facility.
+The Government portal provides a self-registration facility.
 You will not be required to pay any fees if you apply for registration through the government site.
 However, the enrollment process on the GST site is time-consuming and required a large number of information and documents.
-You can register online for GST at very low prices with the help of Tax Gyata experts.
+You can register for GST online at very low prices with the help of Tax Gyata experts.

 The registration process for GST is completely online which means any kind of hard copy or physical printout is not required to submit.
-Moreover, you are not required to visit any office or authority to enroll for GST.
-Application for GST number can file digitally while seating at home.
+Moreover, the applicant is not required to visit any office or authority to enroll for GST.
+The registration application can file digitally while seating at home.
 If you find any difficulty at the time of applying for GST, you can approach Tax Gyata consultants for GST consultancy.

-Aadhaar Authentication process has been introduced under GST law with effect from 21.08.2020 for the persons applying for GST registration.
+The Aadhaar Authentication process has been introduced under GST law with effect from 21.08.2020 for the persons applying for registration.

-After submission of application for registration on GST portal, the status of an application can be tracked by following steps given below -
+After submission of registration application on the common portal, the status of an application can be tracked by following steps given below -

-Step 5: Enter ARN and click on the search button
+Step 4: Enter ARN or SRN in the respective field and click on the 'SEARCH' button.

-Step 6: Status of application will be displayed
+Step 5: The application status will be displayed on the screen.

 As per Section 26, the grant of registration or the Unique Identity Number (UIN) under the SGST Act or the UTGST Act shall be deemed to be a grant of registration/UIN under the CGST Act subject to the condition that the application for registration/UIN has not been rejected.